Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  5. The New Service Provider determines if the business’ capability is already registered in a capability register (this also determines if the client has an Access Point service in the framework also);
  6. The business does not have an existing capability record registered and requires it to be created in the New Service Provider’s Digital Capability Publisher;
  7. The New Service Provider determines the client does not have an Access Point service and will use the New Service Provider’s AP;
- 8. The New Service Provider adds its own supported Access Point address, transport profiles, document types and processes to the business’ capability record in its own Digital Capability Publisher; a. <<include>> SUC003 – Register Capability.
+ 8. The New Service Provider adds its own supported Access Point address, transport profiles, document types and processes to the business’ capability record in its own Digital Capability Publisher; a. <&lt;include&gt;> SUC003 – Register Capability.
- 9. The New Service Provider requests the capability address (Digital Capability Locator entry) be added to the Digital Capability Locator; a. <<include>> SUC002 – Register Capability Address.
+ 9. The New Service Provider requests the capability address (Digital Capability Locator entry) be added to the Digital Capability Locator; a. <&lt;include&gt;> SUC002 – Register Capability Address.
  10. The New Service Provider informs the business the on-boarding activities have been completed;
  11. End flow.